 I am concerned that American veterans were insulted earlier this month during the Camp Gordon Johnston celebration on Friday night, March 7.

-I am 86 years old, and have worked as a volunteer at the
+I am 86 years old, and have worked as a volunteer at the Camp Gordon Johnston Museum for over 10 years.

 Every year, Camp Gordon Johnston American Legion Post 82 hosts a dinner and mixer for the visiting veterans, their families and members of the ladies auxiliary the evening before the parade.